Non-Current Assets

 What are Non-Current Assets?

-Non-current assets are also called long-term assets.
-Non-current assets are part of total assets.
-Non-current assets are mentioned on the balance sheet under the asset section after current assets.
+Non-current assets, also called long-term assets, are part of total assets and are mentioned on the balance sheet under the asset section after current assets.

-Non-current assets are illiquid; such assets can not be sold/bought easily at a reasonable price.
-Illiquid assets increase the risk of the company to meet its short-term obligations.
+Non-current assets are illiquid; they can not be sold/bought easily at a reasonable price.
+Illiquid assets increase the company's risk of not meeting its short-term obligations.

 Non-current assets are composed of the following: